MichaelCaditz/Net-Zero/README.md

 What does this software do?

+Unique workflow.
+Workflow starts with determining power demand.
+User then specifies hgeographic coordianates of PV plant, a tracking system, and a proposed sun-hour insolation value (obtained from TMY files imported by user, or optionally, monthly averages pre-loaded in database), and the number of days of auto9nomy desired.
+Net-Zero then calculates the rated PV capacity required, and also the rated battery storage capacity.

 Estimates demand from list of appliances.
 User selects geographical location of PV plant.
 User selects tracking system from fixed, various types of one-axis tracking, or two-axis tracking.
 User can specify collector tilt angle.